Xatunix/mlb-led-scoreboard/README.md

 - When a play result can be displayed, the count, pitch info, and pitch count disappear to make room for that info
 - Added .gif animations for many plays, triggered irregularly based on a random number (currently only compatible with 64x32)
   - (In Progress) Currently these overlap the play result readout.
 I'm trying to blank this out until the gif is done.
-- Added 7th inning stretch animations
+  - Added "Chance" variable at the top of the animation_gif method to control general gif occurance rate.
+Default .5, or 50% of time (increased slightly for uncommon plays, always occurs for Home Runs).
 - Added "ring of lights" flashing animation (in time with flashing of play display) for run scoring plays (using RBI definitions above)
 - Added "ring of lights" "crawling" animation for positive plays for the offense (hits)
 - Added "ring of lights" "chasing" animations for walks, steals, and hit by pitches
 - Added static "ring of lights" in red for Strikeouts

+Between Innings Display:
+- Commented Out via flag: Added scrolling compatibility for long names in-between innings
+- Removed "Due Up" text to give due up names more room (without scrolling)
+- Removed "Due Up" names when End of the 9th, since most games are over at this time, and Mid 7th, for 7th inning stretch gifs
+    - Future: Will only remove Due Up when game is NOT going into extra innings
+- Added 7th inning stretch animations (4)
 - Bug fix: The inning number wasn't playing nicely with my format after 9 innings, so I manually moved it a couple spaces to the left > 9 innings
-- Added scrolling for long names in-between innings

 Pre/PostGame Display:
 - Removed "ERA" and other extra spaces so not as much scrolling was needed to get through all info.
-- Removed some other info labels I deemed unnecessary in the scroll too
+- Removed some other info labels and delineators I deemed unnecessary in the scroll
 - Bug Fix: After the 9th inning, the ordinal version of the number "10th" ran into the divider line, so I removed the ordinal and just display the inning number >9

   Other: